(903) 920-3900 don@donbristow.art

 Click the button below to learn more about Don’s process and the potential impact of Artificial Intelligence to fractal art.

-The mathematical art by Don Bristow has been featured on the covers of While-U-Wait Magazine in Tyler, Texas, Commercial Real Estate Network Magazine in Atlanta, Georgia, and Commercial Real Estate Network Magazine in Dallas, Texas.
+The mathematical art by Don Bristow has been featured on the covers of While-U-Wait Magazine in Tyler, Texas, Commercial Real Estate Network Magazine in Atlanta, Georgia, Commercial Real Estate Network Magazine in Dallas, Texas, and the book Holy Chaos by Dr. Mark Edge.

 Discovering the Significance of Fractal Art by Don Bristow